-Our Women’s Health Intercalated BSc will provide you with insight into current research topics and appropriate research techniques in obstetrics and reproductive physiology, as well as the related fields of assisted conception and stem cell research.
+Our Women’s Health Intercalated BSc will provide you with insight into current research topics and appropriate research techniques in obstetrics and reproductive physiology, as well as the related fields of assisted conception, stem cell research, women’s mental health and paediatrics.
 It will give you an understanding of common disease processes in pregnancy and the early- life origins of health and disease, and underline the importance of hypothesis testing by efficient experimental design.

 The objective of this one-year intercalated degree course is to give you an insight into current research topics and develop appropriate research techniques in obstetrics and reproductive physiology and the related fields of assisted conception and stem cell research.
-It will provide you with a strong scientific foundation for a future career in reproductive and women’s health or in clinical research, and an understandingof the research background of evidence-based medicine.
-You will share some of your teaching modules with the third year of the Medical Physiology BSc course, and have the opportunity to undertake a 45-credit research project in obstetrics research.
+It will provide you with a strong scientific foundation for a future career in reproductive and women’s health or in clinical research, and an understanding of the research background of evidence-based medicine.
+You will share some of your teaching modules with the third year of the Medical Physiology BSc course, and will undertake a 45-credit research project in Women & Children’s Health research.

 External students must have first time passes for years 1 and 2 and all SSCs.

 For more information please see the King’s College London Intercalation entry requirements page: